Arkeopix/the-little-schemer/README.md

 One of the major problem is: for the past three years i've been trying to learn Lisp, and it always has been a faillure!
 Maybe i'm just plain stupid or maybe good ressources concerning lisp are hard to comme by ?
 Who knows ?

-Anyway, this time i decided to document my learning process.
-Dunno why, I just feel like it.
-May it serve some poor souls wandering the Lisp land.
+Anyway, this time i decided to document my learning process. maybe writing about it will help me focus/understand better.
+May it serve some other poor souls wandering before the gates of Lisp land.

 ## Usefull ressources
 for the past tree years (i'm writing this in 2015) I did found some stuff worth looking at.
 I will